 - Laptop Compartment Dimensions: 28 x 2.5 x 32 cm

 - An all-weather cover comes with the bag.
 I’m not exactly sure how long it could keep your gear safe in heavy rain, though;

 - Do you like black?
 I hope so because that is the only color for the Lowepro Pro Trekker BP 350 AW II.

 - If you own extra-large lenses like the Fujifilm XF 100-400 mm, it will limit your ability to carry others.

 - It doesn’t come with a wrap-around strap to secure the bag.
 It only has zippers.
 If you fail to check them, something terrible might happen if the flap opens unexpectedly.

 - There is no place for a tripod.
-If you look on the internet, you will find a way to attach one.
+If you check the internet, you’ll find ways to attach one.

 The Lowepro’s Pro Trekker 350 AW II BP is a great bag.
 I consider it is good value for money.
 The amount of stuff you can fit inside is fantastic.
 And you’ll be carrying it comfortably.
 Just remember, it’ll be black.
-You can get more information from the manufacturer’s website here.
+Click here to get more information from the manufacturer’s website here.
 I enjoy mine and will be using it for a long time.